HefnySco/andruav_ap_wiki/source/webclient-web-plugin.rst

-.. _andruav-web-plugin:
+.. _webclient-web-plugin:

 ==================
-Andruav Web Plugin
+Web Plugin
 ==================

-Web Plugin streams telemetry data from :ref:`andruav-web-client` to GCS apps such as Mission Planner, QGround Control or similar GCS applications to your vehicle via Andruav.
+Web Plugin streams telemetry data from :ref:`webclient-whatis` to GCS apps such as Mission Planner, QGround Control or similar GCS applications to your vehicle via Andruav.

-You can connect directly from :ref:`andruav-web-client` and no need for :ref:`Andruav GCS Mobile App <andruav-gcs-telemetry>` to stream telemetry data.
+You can connect directly from :ref:`webclient-whatis` and no need for :ref:`Andruav GCS Mobile App <andruav-gcs-telemetry>` to stream telemetry data.

 This plugin can run on Windows, MacOS & Linux.